-Collective worship strengthens and supports the distinctive Christian character of our school, reaffirms our Christian values and celebrates the contribution that each child makes to our community.
-Worship reflects the variety of traditions found in the Church of England as well as other Christian traditions, and recognises and follows the Church’s liturgical year.
+Collective worship strengthens and supports the distinctive Christian character of our school and enables children and staff to develop their spirituality.
+The pupils and staff coming together as a school family reaffirms our Christian vision and values, reflects the variety of traditions found in the Church of England as well as other Christian traditions, and recognises and follows the Church’s liturgical year.
 The daily Christian act of worship is central to our ethos and is supported by all staff and governors.

 The Leading Lights are a group of Year 5 children who are ambassadors for the school through their contribution to Collective Worship and support of our Christian values.